 Battery Life: 5 hours

-It is a high-frequency wireless guitar system with the ISM Band, and 48kHz/24bit signal acquisition/playback, allowing you to experience top-quality audio.
-It has amazing indoor range of more than 100 meters and the device allows simultaneous use of 4 different channels, while also having 110dB dynamic range, for excellent tonality.
-The lithium battery that can be recharged, allowing you to enjoy the music for 5 hours straight, completely without lag or dropouts, due to the low latency of 6ms.
-There is USB cable, as well as the User Manual, included in the package.
+Key Specs and Features: It is a high-frequency wireless guitar system with the ISM Band, and 48kHz/24bit signal acquisition/playback, allowing you to experience top-quality audio.
+It has an amazing indoor range of more than 100 meters and the device allows simultaneous use of 4 different channels, while also having a 110dB dynamic range, for excellent tonality.
+The lithium battery can be recharged, allowing you to enjoy the music for 5 hours straight, completely without lag or dropouts, due to the low latency of 6ms.
+There is a USB cable, as well as the User Manual, included in the package.

 Build Materials: LEKATO 5.8GHz wireless guitar system is completely made of the top-rated ABS plastics, and it is kind of shaped like modern car keys.
 It is quite durable, and light, making it easier to carry it around.